ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-18-Basic-Knowledge-In-Java.md

 - **Mark and Sweep**
   - **Mark**: The GC traverses from the root nodes (like static variables, thread stacks) and marks all reachable objects.
   - **Sweep**: After marking, the GC sweeps through the heap and removes objects that were not marked, thus reclaiming their memory.
+- **Types of Collectors**:
+  - **Serial Garbage Collector**: Simple, for single-threaded environments.
+  - **Parallel Garbage Collector**: Also known as Throughput Collector, it uses multiple threads for the GC process and is suitable for multi-threaded applications.
+  - **Concurrent Mark Sweep (CMS) Collector**: Minimizes application pause times by doing most of the garbage collection work concurrently with the application threads.
+  - **G1 Garbage Collector**: Designed for large heap sizes, it divides the heap into regions and prioritizes collecting regions with the most garbage first.
 - **Generational Collection**: Java GC often uses a generational memory model, where the heap is divided into:
   - **Young Generation**: Where new objects are created.
 It's further divided into one Eden space and two Survivor spaces.
   - **Old Generation**: For objects that have survived multiple GC cycles in the Young Generation.